Singapore's official languages: Languages in Singapore

 Lim, S. (2017).
 Language Policies in Multiracial Singapore: Understanding the Selection and Promotion of National Languages.

-Wong, L. (2015).
+Wong, L. (2015) explores the significance of Mandarin Chinese as one of the main languages of Singapore.
 Language Education in Singapore: The Role of Mother Tongue Languages in Nurturing Cultural Identity.

 Tan, H. (2018).
 Multilingualism in Singapore: A Sociolinguistic Analysis of Language Use and Attitudes.